-The beautiful music by composer Murray Gold, the excellent writing of Russel T Davis and later on Stephen Moffat, and the wonderful actors – we can honestly say we love Doctor Who.
-With the 50th anniversary show stopper with fantastic actor – Richard Hurt as the War Doctor and later on all three doctors together – what more could any fan ask for.
+The beautiful music by composer Murray Gold, the excellent writing of Russel T. Davis and later on Stephen Moffat, and the wonderful actors – we can honestly say we love Doctor Who.
+With the 50th-anniversary show stopper with the fantastic actor – Richard Hurt as the War Doctor and later on all three doctors together– what more could any fan ask for?

 This created such anticipation for the next season…

 Why am I disappointed?
-It’s not so much the Peter Capaldi factor, but rather an issue I have with the story lines.
-I don’t know if it is on purpose, but goodness me – overall they are really bad.
-Out of the whole season 8, I must admit I enjoyed “Enter the Dalek” and “Flatline” episodes.
-The other episodes were really watered-down.
-I was also thinking – where is the fantastic music, the fanfare, the excitement, the amazing monsters.
+It’s not so much the Peter Capaldi factor, but an issue I have with the storylines.
+I don’t know if it is on purpose, but goodness me – overall they are terrible.
+Out of the entire season 8, I must admit I enjoyed “Enter the Dalek” and “Flatline” episodes.
+They really watered the other episodes down.
+I was also thinking – where is the fantastic music, the fanfare, the excitement, the amazing monsters?
 What happened?
 With the grand finale episodes – it was ok but not WOW!

 What’s the deal with Missy as The Master?
 Are they now preparing the way for a female Doctor Who?

 I have a theory – we’ve been spoiled by wonderful doctors and stories the past few years – 9th, 10th, 11th and the War doctor – perhaps this is a strategy to boost the next “real” doctor – in season 9?
-Make season 8 ok-ish and then fire it off with a bang with Season 9 – with a doctor that people can relate to.
-Although Peter Capaldi is a good actor, the persona they are trying to carry through with this doctor is boring and does not fit in with the stories.
-At times I am thinking they are trying the Wibley Wobley Timey Whimey stuff with him (like in the Robin Hood episode and the spoon fight) and it really doesn’t work.
+Make season 8 okay-ish and then fire it off with a bang with Season 9 – with a doctor that people can relate to.
+Although Peter Capaldi is an excellent actor, the persona they are trying to carry through with this doctor is boring and does not fit in with the stories.
+I am thinking they are trying the Wibley Wobley Timey Whimey stuff with him (like in the Robin Hood episode and the spoon fight) and it really doesn’t work.